Skip to Main Content

 Create a plan to quit smoking

-Quitting smoking is tough.
-Cigarettes contain nicotine, an addictive drug.
-For some, smoking is a social activity.
+For some people, smoking is a social activity.
 Others fear they will gain weight if they quit.
-Many people smoke to manage stress and anxiety or improve their mood.
-But smoking can actually make mood symptoms worse in the long run.
+Many people smoke to manage stress and anxiety or to improve their mood.
+But smoking can actually make mood symptoms worse.

 • Call the free 1-800-QUIT-NOW helpline by the Centers for Disease Control and Prevention (CDC) to talk to a coach.

-Identify your smoking triggers
+Know your smoking triggers

 • Social: A party, event, concert, or bar may spark the urge to smoke.

-Prepare to fight cravings
+Get ready to fight cravings

 Nicotine is addictive, and going without cigarettes can cause physical symptoms of nicotine withdrawal.
 These symptoms will go away in time.

-Ways to help manage cravings include:
+Tips to help manage cravings include:

-• Chew sugarless gum
+• Chew sugarless gum.

-• Drink plenty of water
+• Drink water.

-• Spend time with non-smoking friends and family
+• Spend time with non-smoking friends and family.

 Consider medicines to help you quit smoking